pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

  * This is okay.
 It is *not* a disaster.

-It in fact motivates another technique: bisecting loopification.
+It in fact motivates another technique: bisecting ["loopification"][].

 ### Bisecting the module tree
+[Bisecting the module tree]: #Bisecting.the.module.tree

 Warning: this technique may seem... strange.
 But I love it so.